 - Emailing your elected officials to specifically request they support a particular position.

 - Meeting with elected officials to discuss the issues

 - Special interest groups, and

 - Professional organizations

 Lobbying is when anyone (paid lobbyist, citizens, or a professional organization) specifically urges a policymaker to take a position or action on specific legislation

-Information within the AAOHN Legislative Toolkit will help you take action and advocate for issues of significance to occupational and environmental health nursing.
+Information within the AAOHN Legislative Toolkit (see attachments below) will help you take action and advocate for issues of significance to occupational and environmental health nursing.
 Your voice will make a difference in the policymaking process to help protect workers, their families, and the community residents and environment around a worksite.
 Get involved and help shape our nation’s and your state’s action on occupational and environmental health and safety issues!